ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestSemblance/readme.md

 # There is a lot of work yet to be done here
 ### What it will eventually do

-* It will eventually look cleaner and more clearly patterned
+- [ ] It will eventually look cleaner and more clearly patterned
-* I'm deciding whether or not to build in functionality here for mocked database reads, mocked file reads, etc.
+- [ ] I'm deciding whether or not to build in functionality here for mocked database reads, mocked file reads, etc.
-* I like the database back-end concept, but for now am sticking with pickled dictionaries
+- [ ] I like the database back-end concept, but for now am sticking with pickled dictionaries
-* I'd like to entertain the notion of storing expected results in the test case definition in the pickle file (or db)
+- [x] I'd like to entertain the notion of storing expected results in the test case definition in the pickle file (or db)
-* Front end to allow a non-technical user to modify and create API responses for each test case
+- [ ] Front end to allow a non-technical user to modify and create API responses for each test case

 # Important disclaimer

-The code here does not represent work I'd submit for production code-review.
+The code here does not yet represent work I'd submit for production code-review.
 Standards differ, and I have worked within many different sets, helping to establish and build on them.

 Here are some elements I expect to be able to provide, if needed: